 - Still shopping?
 Our TV buying guide has the 9 things you need to know

 And we've got plenty of 55-inch sets to recommend.
 Whether you’re looking for a premium smart TV with incredible picture quality, an outdoor TV that can survive the basic elements, or a budget set that will save you a bundle, we've got advice backed up by hours of in-house lab testing and in-depth evaluation.

 Most of the TVs we test and review are 65-inch models, but TVs in the same model line should be extremely similar, apart from physical screen size.
 Overall performance is likely to be of the same quality, and core features, like port selection, smart TV capabilities and design, are extremely consistent from one size to another.
 When a manufacturer makes a great 65-inch TV, it's a pretty safe bet that the smaller model will be just as good, so we've picked our favorites to bring you the best 55-inch TVs available.

-Our top pick is the 55-inch Vizio M-Series Quantum because it delivers excellent performance at a reasonable $550 price.
+Another great value pick is the Vizio M-Series Quantum, which delivers excellent performance at a reasonable price.
 The M-Series has color-boosting quantum dots for accurate picture quality and local dimming for solid HDR performance.
 Vizio's SmartCast operating system offers plenty of flexibility with its combination of free content and popular apps, too.

 But if you’re looking to splurge on a deluxe set, the Sony Master Series A9G OLED is the one of the best 55-inch TVs you can get.
 It looks and sounds superb, delivering the best performance we've seen on TV.
 Though we tested the 65-inch model, we’re confident the 55-inch version will provide an equally premium viewing experience.